 What Goes with Carne Asada?

 Carne Asada can be served in so many ways.
 Let’s take a look at some of the possibilities.
 When served in restaurants, Carne Asada is often served with Mexican Rice and refried beans.
 But, what else can you do with Carne Asada?
 If you’re doing Keto, or are on a low carb diet, you can slice the Carne Asada meat and serve it over a salad.
-Otherwise, use it to make a carne asada burrito.
+Otherwise, use it to make a California Burrito.
 Just dice the meat and wrap it in a large tortilla with sour cream, guacamole, cheese, and salsa.
 Another delicious option would be to serve it diced, over nachos.
 Or, my favorite option, use it to make a Carne Asada Quesadillas!

 My Mexican Carne Asada Marinade